enuchi/React-Google-Apps-Script/README.md

 };
 ```

-In development, `gas-client` will interact with [the custom Webpack Dev Server package](https://github.com/enuchi/Google-Apps-Script-Webpack-Dev-Server) which allows us to run our app within the dialog window and still interact with Google Apps Script functions.
+In development, `gas-client` will allow you to call server-side functions from your local environment.
+In production, it will use Google's underlying `google.script.run` utility.

 ### Autocomplete